top of page

 Conveners

-KWASLMUT ~ SADIE OLSEN
+KWASTLMUT ~ SADIE OLSEN

-Kwaslmut ~ Sadie Olsen is an advocate for community healing as she writes in her academic studies about how boarding schools, disconnect from sovereign territories, resources, and languages continue to contribute to the near genocide of her Native culture.
+Kwastlmut ~ Sadie Olsen is an advocate for community healing as she writes in her academic studies about how boarding schools, disconnect from sovereign territories, resources, and languages continue to contribute to the near genocide of her Native culture.
 Her goal is to educate society by publishing her writing, as she works collectively with other scholars.

-Sadie is actively involved in many programs that prepare her to become a future leader who remembers a healthy future through the wisdom of the past.
+Kwastlmut is actively involved in many programs that prepare her to become a future leader who remembers a healthy future through the wisdom of the past.
 As a co-founder of Whiteswan Environmental, she is involved with the Coast Salish Youth Stewardship Corps and Whatcom Intergenerational High School.
 She is also a Tribal Youth Delegate for Lummi Nation on the Northwest Portland Area Indian Health Board.
 Such programs help her learn more about who she is and where she comes and how to preserve heritage through academic curricula development and policy of today.

 KU SE MAAT~SHIRLEY WILLIAMS, RN

 Ku se maat ~ Shirley Williams, RN is Co-Founder and Executive Director of the Native-led 501(3) Whiteswan Environmental, WE.
 WE have been partnering with Western Washington University's Center of Community Learning since 2018.
 Our co-sponsored events include three community forums focused on Indigenous Truth and Reconciliation in Washington State and three place-based “Learning Together in the Salish Sea” retreats (San Juan Island, Tacoma, Galiano Island.)
-In 2019-2020, we began co-leading the Nexw Xwelemi Tengexw Cohort of Community Engagement Fellows meetings at Northwest Indian College and online.
+Since 2019-2020, we have been co-leading the Nexw Xwelemi Tengexw Cohort of Community Engagement Fellows meetings at Northwest Indian College and online.

 KATRINA CARABBA

-Born raised in the South Fork Valley along the Nooksack River near Acme, Katrina brings a strong sense of place to her work.
+Born and raised in the South Fork Valley along the Nooksack River near Acme, Katrina brings a strong sense of place to her work.
 Katrina is a WCC and WWU Alumni and is dedicated to raising her family and serving her community through public library work.

 LAUREL HAMMOND